This is amended (1 May 2019) guidance on how to prepare for the first-year law test, in response to the 2019 mock.

 - Is this an active case?

-- Is there a right to anonymity here (for alleged sex victims, and victims of slavery/trafficking; for children in youth court).
-Anonymity ALWAYS comes up in the test – not always in explicitly stated questions.
+- Is there a right to anonymity here (for alleged sex victims, and victims of slavery/trafficking; for children in youth court, for teachers who have been accused with a crime related to their work, but not charged).
+Anonymity ALWAYS comes up in the test – but it is not always in the form of a direct question about anonymity.

 - Might this be defamatory?
 If so, you must say WHY.